borgfriend/gatsby-remark-embed-video/readme.md

 ]
 ```

-Note: you can style the videoIframe using `.embedVideoIframe`
+Note: you can style the videoIframe using `.embedVideoIframe` or by specifying a custom class

 1. Restart gatsby.